phenology/infrastructure/how_to_document/README.md

 3. Do a `git status` to double check your current branch
 4. if not in the *master* branch, go to it by using: `git checkout master`
 5. Create a new branch to start documenting a specific dataset and/or analysis: `git checkout -b NAMEOFBRANCH`
-..* Github <br>
+    * Github <br>
-    a.
+        i.
 Go back to github, create a folder -ideally with the name of the branch-, and a create a README.md file in it
-    b. start typing in the README file.
+        ii. start typing in the README file.
 Commit your changes
-..* from Bash <br>
+    * from Bash <br>
-    a. to be done
+        i. to be done

 * How to create a new folder and a README.md file in github?
 1. Open github in your browser, go to the repository and branch where you want to work